pnp/sp-dev-fx-webparts/samples/react-instagram/README.md

 ## Prerequisites

 This web part needs an Instagram user token.
-An Instagram developer account is required to generate an access token, and using that token to fetch the feed data from Instagram's API [https://developers.facebook.com/docs/instagram-basic-display-api/overview#instagram-user-access-tokens](https://developers.facebook.com/docs/instagram-basic-display-api/overview#instagram-user-access-tokens) environment.
+An Instagram developer account is required to generate an access token, and using that token to fetch the feed data from [Instagram's Basic Display API](https://developers.facebook.com/docs/instagram-basic-display-api/overview#instagram-user-access-tokens) environment.

 Follow the steps to generate your user access token.